Meet the Faculty Diversity & Development Team

 While serving as the Associate Dean for Admissions at The Ohio State University he led initiatives to make OSU one of the most diverse medical schools in the nation and did the same for the university’s cardiology fellowship program.
 His highly cited study on implicit bias is the first to document the presence and extent of unconscious racial bias in medical school admissions.
 Dr. Capers has led workshops that collectively have trained over 2,000 physicians and healthcare providers in strategies to mitigate implicit bias.
 Dr. Capers joined the faculty at UT Southwestern Medical Center in 2020 in partnership with Dr. Byron Cryer as part of the FDD Offices.

 After her postdoctoral training in breast cancer research at Duke University Medical Center, Dr. Ahn transitioned into science administration and managed biomedical graduate education and translational research programs at the University of North Carolina at Chapel Hill.
 In 2008, Dr. Ahn moved back to Duke where she had multiple roles, including research administration, management of a large cardiology research group, and launching and directing the Chancellor’s Clinical Leadership in Academic Medicine Program for faculty.
-In 2013, Dr. Ahn joined UT Southwestern as the Director of the Office of Faculty Diversity and Development and Office of Women’s Careers.
-As Director, Dr. Ahn is responsible for implementation of strategic plans, fostering key collaborations, and managing the team that delivers on the missions of both offices.
+In 2013, Dr. Ahn joined UT Southwestern as the Director of the Offices of Faculty Diversity, Faculty Development, and Women’s Careers.
+As Director, Dr. Ahn is responsible for implementation of strategic plans, fostering key collaborations, and managing the team that delivers on the missions of all three offices.

-In April 2020, Dr. Ahn earned her Certified Professional Co-Active Coach (CPCC) credential from the Co-Active Training Institute.
-In December 2020, she earned her Associate Certified Coach (ACC) credential from the International Coaching Federation.
+In 2020, Dr. Ahn earned her Certified Professional Co-Active Coach (CPCC) credential from the Co-Active Training Institute.
+In February 2023, she earned her Professional Certified Coach (PCC) credential from the International Coaching Federation.
 She actively provides leadership coaching for faculty, residents, and trainees.

 Marissa Hansen, M.A.

 Marissa Hansen is the Management Analyst for the office of Faculty Diversity and Development/Office of Women’s Careers.
-She organizes and manages faculty data analysis projects and coordinates the logistics for housestaff leadership development programs.
+She organizes and manages faculty data analysis projects for the department.
 Prior to her arrival in 2014, she was a student worker for the University of Texas at Dallas (UTD) Bursar’s Office.
 Marissa earned her B.A. in Psychology and Gender Studies from UTD in 2011, and a M.A. in Interdisciplinary Studies in 2013.
 Marissa’s research projects at UTD focused on the study of conflict, reconciliation, and attachment styles in couple relationships.